mickymacirl/CI-P5-EGZ/README.md

 ### Milestone 1

 Overall, Milestone 1 of the Ethical Gearz website development project was a success with all tasks completed except for 1.4, which involved creating a footer with social media links and contact information.
-While some may argue that a footer is an essential part of a website, the team decided that it was not necessary for this project.
+While some may argue that a footer is an essential part of a website, it was not necessary for this project.

-In conclusion, Milestone 1 was a success, with the team completing all essential tasks except for 1.4.
+In conclusion, Milestone 1 was a success, completing all essential tasks except for 1.4.

 ### Milestone 2